mauro3/CORDS/Workshop-Reproducible-Research/README.md

-# Reproducible Research Workshop
+# Reproducible Research Course

 This is a hands-on workshop on reproducible research.
 Here we provide the lectured content and the instructions for the hands-on project which will be coded as we advance through the workshop.

-Overview of the online material:
+Overview of the online material for self-study:
 - the best entry point is the [Table of contents](TOC.md).
 In particular:
   - lectures are found [here](https://github.com/mauro3/CORDS/tree/master/Workshop-Reproducible-Research/lectures); note that for some lectures there is a `*_slides.md` file, which are the slides, and a long-form `*.md` file.
   - the toy research project is described in the [task.md](https://github.com/mauro3/CORDS/blob/master/Workshop-Reproducible-Research/tasks/tasks.md) file